 Central to my work, I make wearable sculptures that integrate cast polyurethane foam breasts with garments.
 The breasts operate as a prosthetic of the body and are exaggerated in form and function as prescribed by cultural fantasies.

-The performance of the prosthetic breasts are the most critical component of my work as the embodiment functions on many levels.
-Such as the face of female sexuality, a source of nurturance, an aggregate to society’s normative field of vision, and as playful engagement.
+The performance of the prosthetic breasts are the most critical component of my work as the embodiment functions on many levels, including the face of female sexuality, a source of nurturance, an aggregate to society’s normative field of vision, and as playful engagement.

-I want to create a heightened awareness of what we perceive in our bodies as a society with hopes of recognizing potential fault in our assumptions and judgments.
+I create a heightened awareness of what we perceive in our bodies in order to recognize potential fault in our assumptions and judgments.